 Basis.
-Your basis in traditional, SEP, and SIMPLE IRAs is the total of all your nondeductible contributions and nontaxable amounts included in rollovers made to these IRAs minus the total of all your nontaxable distributions. adjusted if necessary (see the instructions for line 2, later).
+Your basis in traditional.
+SEP. and SIMPLE IRAs is the total of all your nondeductible contributions and nontaxable amounts included in rollovers made to these IRAs minus the total of all your nontaxable distributions, adjusted if necessary (see the instructions for line 2, later).

-Keep track of your basis to figure the nontaxable part of your future distributions.
+Keep track of your basis to figure the nontaxable part of CAUTION YOUR future distributions.